 Versailles palace and grounds in France are extremely lavish and over the top, with gold everywhere.
 During my visit , I enjoyed the eclectic mix of textures and patterns of the wallpapers, the swaths of lush curtaining at the windows and the textiles on the furniture, elegant and beautiful.

-Below is a sample of some of the surfaces at Versailles and work in progress, inspired by my visit.
+Below is a sample of some of the surfaces at Versailles and work in progress I am making from my little studio in France.

 Its been a awhile since I’ve been in Paris but feels like I haven’t been away at all, this time.
 I’ve spent the week soaking up the atmosphere, the smells, the heat, the food.